Step 2: Tag product prices

 </details>

-You'll know you're done when all price, compare at price, installment and savings elements are highlighted in blue or green on all pages in your store!
+You'll know you're done when all price, compare-at, installment, and savings elements are highlighted in blue or green on all pages in your store.

-Note that you **should not tag prices in the cart or cart drawer** as we will manage updating those using duplicate products.
+Note that you **should not tag prices in the cart or cart drawer.** Intelligems will update those amounts using Cart Transform Functions.

 {% endhint %}